teich/spotify-sdp/README.md

-# Spotify Volume Control for Stream Deck (macOS only)
+# Spotify Volume Control for Stream Deck + (macOS only)

-A Stream Deck plugin that allows you to control Spotify volume using the dial on your Stream Deck Plus.
+A Stream Deck plugin that allows you to control Spotify volume using the dial on your Stream Deck +.
 Easily adjust volume, mute/unmute, and see visual feedback of your current volume level.
-This plugin is specifically designed for macOS, providing app-specific volume control for Spotify that the default volume controller plugin in the Elgato marketplace doesn't support on Mac.
+This plugin is specifically designed for the Stream Deck + model with rotary encoder dials and macOS, providing app-specific volume control for Spotify that the default volume controller plugin in the Elgato marketplace doesn't support on Mac.
+If you have a button-based Stream Deck model (not the + version), please use one of the other existing Spotify plugins.

 ## Features

-- Control Spotify volume by rotating the dial on Stream Deck Plus
+- Control Spotify volume by rotating the dial on Stream Deck + (requires Stream Deck + model with rotary encoder dial)
 - Mute/unmute Spotify by pressing the dial or tapping the touchscreen
 - Visual feedback showing current volume level with percentage and bar indicator
 - Smooth volume transitions with throttling to prevent overwhelming Spotify with rapid changes
 - Automatic detection of Spotify running state
-- Optimized for Stream Deck Plus with dial controls
+- Optimized for Stream Deck + with dial controls

 ## Requirements

-- Stream Deck Plus (with dial controls)
+- Stream Deck + model (with rotary encoder dial) - this plugin ONLY works with the Stream Deck + model
 - **macOS 12 or later** (this plugin is macOS only)
 - Spotify desktop application
 - Stream Deck software v6.4 or later